joshuaferr1s/request-get/README.md

 Do you need a super lightweight http get request with no extra fluff?
 Then you have found the right package! request-get does one thing and that is send get requests and give you the response right back.
 No configuration - just simple url entry gives you a response object.
 And did we mention it is promise based?

+Right now a get request will follow a maximum of 10 redirects - at some point in the future this will be configurable by an options parameter.

 ## Examples

 ```js